hiveot/hub/bindings/zwavejs/docs/design.md

 events to the Hub pubsub message bus.
 Action requests received from the pubsub message bus are passed on to the corresponding ZWave node.

-## HiveOT PubSub over WebSocket/Capnproto
+## Communication Protocols

-This binding uses the pubsub capability of the Hub which is accessible using a MQTT or NATS client.
+This binding uses one of the HiveOT protocols available on JS.
+Currently this is the Http/SSE transport protocol.

-This binding, being dependent on ZWaveJS, runs on nodejs.
-This leads to several problems:

-1. nodejs does not allow TCP socket connections.
-Instead websockets are used.
-2. NATS server websocket support is not yet tested.
+Javascript transport bindings using Websocket and MQTT planned.

 # Mapping ZWave to HiveOT

 ZWaveJS uses 'Value IDs', containing command class, propertyName and propertyKey and CC metadata to define type and capabilities of ZWave devices.
 HiveOT uses the WoT TD standard to describe IoT devices using properties (attributes and configuration), actions (inputs) and events (outputs).
 How are value IDs mapped to the WoT TD?
 Read on for the answer to this exciting question.

+One problem is that WoT does not distinguish between attributes and device sensor values, nor between writable attributes (configuration) and device actuator values.

+This binding follows the hiveot approach that sensors and actuator states are read-only properties, sensor changes are sent as events, and actuators are controlled through actions.

 ## Mapping of Value ID to Property, Event and Action keys

 The TD document contains three maps: properties, events and actions.
 The keys of these maps are unique property instance IDs that are used when sending events and receiving actions.
-These IDs are not for humans but must be immutable within the device.
+These IDs are not for human presentation but must be immutable within the device.

 The property, event and action IDs are constructed from: VID property + propertyKey + endpoint, where propertyKey is only used when it is defined, and endpoint is only used when multiple instances exist.

 For example, a scene controller has a VID with property 'scene' and propertyKey '001' for the first scene.
 When a scene key is touched, the event will have a key of 'scene-001'.

 Clients will receive a TD and events with this event key.
 In order to automatically understand the meaning of this event, the @type holds the vocabulary defined term for this event.
 In this case 'scene'.

 ...but wait, there is more...